newtki/DemographicData-/README.md

 # DemographicData-
-Using multiple regression analysis to solve demographic data question using STATA
+Using Stata to prefrom multiple regression analysis to solve demographic data question using STATA